13 Thanksgiving Activities for Kids & Your Family (Easy Ideas to Celebrate & Give Back)

 Check out a Thanksgiving book at the Mid-Continent Public Library that is family friendly.
 Talk with your kids about what happened during that time & spark their curiosity!

 A Thanksgiving favorite of ours is The Very First Thanksgiving Day by Rhonda Growler Green.
 It is a kid friendly non-fiction book geared for kids Pre-K to 5th grade.

 Watch a Thanksgiving Classic

 Watch or rent one of our favorites, A Charlie Brown Thanksgiving for some of the best Thanksgiving activities for kids.
 While it may not be completely historically accurate, it does make the Thanksgiving story a little more relatable for little ones.

 If you’d prefer a more recent movie, check out your local movie theater for Thanksgiving Day showtimes of new movies.
 B&B Theaters, has several Kansas City area locations.

-#6 Try a New Thanksgiving Recipe
+Try a Unique Thanksgiving Recipe

 Add your favorites to the family cookbook and keep adding to it every year – think about how big that book will be after several generations!

 If you don’t have a family cookbook yet, creating one is a fun Thanksgiving activity for everyone in the family…